Types of complaints we can help with

 We will investigate your complaint and handle it confidentially and, where applicable, we will look for ways of improving our services.

-Our aim is to acknowledge written complaints within 5 working days and provide a substantial first response within 20 working days.
+Our aim is to provide a substantial first response within 20 working days.

 Complaints made under the Freedom of Information Act 2000